Tom Higgins, 1944-2018, Purist to the End

-Adopted as a baby, Tom was a Jesuit as a younger man.
-As an adult he became a transportation expert, co-founder and owner of the transportation consulting company K.T.
+Tom was a transportation expert, co-founder and owner of the transportation consulting company K.T.
 Analytics, and a terrific climber in the period just post the so-named Golden Years of Yosemite and California climbing in the 1960s.

-As climbs grew harder and harder during that time, to a point five grades beyond the original 5.9, many new methods might be incorporated, but Tom always felt climbers had to play by a style of ethics that could only be true and good.
-Others might not be clear on what they even thought, but he always felt there was only one way, and any other way was false.
+As climbs grew harder and harder during that time, to a point five grades beyond the original 5.9, many new methods might be incorporated, but Tom always felt climbers had to play by a style of ethics.
+Others might not be clear on what they even thought, but he always felt there was only one true way.
 He was not so much competitive as he was sure and graceful.

 His best-known piece of writing is surely the polemic “Tricksters and Traditionalists,” in which he popularized the phrase “traditional climbing” and advocated for it versus contemporary styles.
 The piece was featured in the original Ascent, edited by Steve Roper and Allen Steck and published by Sierra Club books, and later republished in the “Best of” 25th anniversary edition.
 In the essay Tom wrote: